 Registered Massage Therapy

-All our therapists are registered, meaning you can apply to be reimbursed for your treatments through your insurance plan.
+All our massage therapists are registered, meaning you can apply to be reimbursed for your treatments through your insurance plan.
 We accept cash, debit, MasterCard, and Visa.
-You can book your appointment online using our online booking system.
+You can book your appointment online by clicking here (opens in a new window).

 60 minutes – $80.00 +gst